pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1113-1114 Some Stress

+These days I had some situations in my work with some stress, I continue reading every day this is the great achievement really, and I continue to study about the best practices in Java and the Object-Oriented programming.

 #### Day 1112 Objects Equals

 Today I study a lot about objects and how to compare them appropriately, it's interesting that how simple invocation of method .equals can have a lot of bad consequences.
 Tomorrow I continue with this topic.